-- Use the Custom Build mechanism to add other tools to the toolchain, see Extending the toolchain, page 105. - Add IAR visualSTATE to the toolchain, which means that you can add state machine diagrams directly to your project in the IDE. - Use a version control system to keep track of different versions of your source code.
-The IDE can identify and access any third-party version control system that conforms to the SCC interface published by Microsoft.
-The IDE can also attach to files in a Subversion working copy. - Add an external analyzer, for example a lint tool, of your choice to be used on whole projects, groups of files, or an individual file of your project.
+- Use the Custom Build mechanism to add other tools to the toolchain, see Extending the toolchain, page 105. - Add IAR visualSTATE to the toolchain, which means that you can add state machine diagrams directly to your project in the IDE. - Use the Subversion version control system to keep track of different versions of your source code.
+The IDE can attach to files in a Subversion working copy. - Add an external analyzer, for example a lint tool, of your choice to be used on whole projects, groups of files, or an individual file of your project.
 Typically, you might want to perform a static code analysis on your source code, using the same settings and set of source code files as when you compile.
-See Getting started using external analyzers, page 27.
+See Getting started using external analyzers, page 31.